angelleye/PayPal-Invoicing-for-WordPress/README.txt

 Automatic updates should work great for you.
 As always, though, we recommend backing up your site prior to making any updates just to be sure nothing goes wrong.

+== Screenshots ==

+1. Create a new PayPal Invoice from within the WordPress dashboard (WooCommerce not required!)
+2. PayPal Invoice as displayed to the buyer.
+3. PayPal Invoice details as displayed in the WordPress dashboard.
+4. View PayPal Invoice history within the WordPress dashboard.
+5. PayPal Invoice options available within the Order Actions menu of a WooCommerce order.
+6. PayPal Invoice options available within the Order Actions menu of a WooCommerce order (cont.)

 == Frequently Asked Questions ==

 = Do buyers need a PayPal account in order to pay a PayPal invoice?